 Mobile Application For Tenants

 So far, we’ve been mostly analyzing mobile tools for building services and property managers.
 Sharing mobile solutions with tenants is a true step forward for commercial locations.
 Quite often there have been situations, where even the best CAFM type system with a dedicated Tenant/Customer portal in the desktop version, couldn’t be used by a wider range of employees.
 In shopping centers, where particular retailers in their shops usually work on a shift basis, and specification of part of tenants doesn’t allow access to computers at the back of small shops, they have been excluded from easy contact with locations services or shopping centers director.

-By using the mobile application, tenants can communicate with property and facility managers as well as the building’s services in an easy way.
+By using the mobile application for occupiers, tenants can communicate with property and facility managers as well as the building’s services in an easy way.
 Commercial facilities require specific functionality from software vendors, such as:

 Replacing many processes with mobile solutions also applies to logistics facilities.
 All previously explained features of Reactive Maintenance, Planned and Preventive Maintenance (PPM), or Asset Management is necessary for hall maintenance.
 However, the specifics of the logistics industry require additional functionalities that have not been presented so far.

 One of such solutions is vehicle access control systems, which automate the process of entry/exit of vehicles from logistic parks.
 A good example is the Singu Smart Security Desk system, which increases the security level in a logistics park and ensures full traffic transparency.